waylayio/gfe-test/README.md

 ## Results

+GFE: Run a single server with google ingress controller in front (default config)
+Client: single jvm akka client with connection pool (from our office)

 ### Fast server

-Run a single server with google ingress controller in front (default config) Run a single client with connection pool (from our office)
+Server returns as fast as possible with a small text message.

 We are mainly investigating the number of open sockets on the server compared to the number of open sockets on the client